 - The inauguration of the New Creation.

-Right Christian conduct necessitates a church actively engaged in proclaiming the gospel.
-Jesus himself declared that the “end” would not come until this gospel of the kingdom is proclaimed to all nations.”
+The Apostle concluded with an exhortation for right Christian conduct and holy living, especially when considering all that is coming.
+And Christian actions may even “hasten the arrival” of that day.
+But right Christian conduct that can “hasten” the “day of the Lord” must include the proclamation of the gospel.
+Jesus himself declared that the “end” will not come until this gospel of the kingdom is proclaimed to all nations.”
 If anything, the apparent “delay” in the parousia demonstrates that the church has yet to complete its assigned task – (Matthew 24:14).